 Important Safety Information

-Patients should not take AFINITOR or AFINITOR DISPERZ if they are allergic to AFINITOR or AFINITOR DISPERZ or to any of its ingredients.
-Patients should tell their healthcare provider before taking AFINITOR or AFINITOR DISPERZ if they are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).
+Patients should not take AFINITOR® (everolimus) Tablets or AFINITOR DISPERZTM (everolimus tablets for oral suspension) if they are allergic to AFINITOR or AFINITOR DISPERZ or to any of its ingredients.
+Patients should tell their health care provider before taking AFINITOR or AFINITOR DISPERZ if they are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).

 Kidney Failure: Patients taking AFINITOR or AFINITOR DISPERZ may develop kidney failure.
 In some people this may be severe and can even lead to death.
 Patients should have tests to check their kidney function before and during their treatment with AFINITOR or AFINITOR DISPERZ.